shizmob/pydle/README.md

 - `Client.capability_negotiated(cap, success=True)` - indicate the capability `cap` has been negotiated, where `success` indicates if negotiation succeeded.

+with `pydle.features.ircv3_2.monitor`, three methods are added:

+- `Client.monitor(nickname)` - add the given nickname to the monitoring list: client will be informed when user gets online or goes offline.
+- `Client.unmonitor(nickname)` - remove the given nickname from the monitoring list.
+- `Client.is_monitoring(nickname)` - return whether or not the client is monitoring the given nickname.

 *Helpers*

+`Client.normalize(input)` - normalize input according to currently active connection rules.

 `Client.is_channel(target)` - return whether or not `target` is a channel.